Prof-Iz/GLCM-from-3D-NumPy-Input/README.md

 return results / levels**2
 ```

-Lastly the `2x2` Matrix is returned after being divided by the square of levels to fulfill the formula requirements for
+Lastly the `2 dims` Matrix is returned after being divided by the square of levels to fulfill the formula requirements for

 $$\frac{1}{N}\cdot P(i,j)$$
 where $N$ is the number of possible pairs ($\text{levels}^2$)